We’re sorry that you can’t see our wonderful collection of all things railways at the moment.

 Where Are We?

-Find us at the Bo’ness & Kinneil Railway, access over the metal footbridge in the car park or via our new wheelchair and pushchair friendly route next to the Model Railway at Bo’ness Station which takes in the whole site including our new Display Shed and is included in your admission price.
+Find us at the Bo’ness & Kinneil Railway, access over the metal footbridge in the car park or via our level Visitor Trail and next to the Model Railway at Bo’ness Station which takes in the whole site including our Display Shed and is included in your admission price.

 About the Collection